 Why You Should Visit Punjab in India

-If you are a history-enthusiast, you should visit Punjab.
-Punjab, the remnant of partition, stands tall on its history of Sikh sacrifice and the existing continuity of its living fervour.
+If you are a history-enthusiast, you should definitely visit this land!
+This patch of land, the remnant of partition, stands tall on its history of Sikh sacrifice and the existing continuity of its living fervour.
 Central Sikh Museum in The Golden Temple premises houses large paintings depicted by an eye-witness of the excruciating history of Sikhs we are well aware of.
 With a mic and instruments in hand, under the wavering roof of silk, men in the Gurudwara dole out stories of Amritsar.
 Bit by bit.
 The old cities like Patiala and Amritsar, retaining the old, have so much to recapitulate – from the sacred land of Jallianwala Bagh to historical monuments, from mosques to Gurudwaras.

 If you are an architecture-enthusiast, this is again the place for you.
 History and architecture somehow always follow through.
 The rest of Punjab demarks the isolated land of Chandigarh.
 Chandigarh is the conceptualized and meticulously-planned brainchild of a Swiss-French Modernist Architect, Le Corbusier, and even though it went wrong at times, the making of Chandigarh is reflected in the present working of Chandigarh.
 Lavish green sidewalks, Capitol Complex, clean surroundings – then why didn’t I find a heart in there?
 It was like a beautiful breathless body.

-To delve into Punjabi culture.
-I had a severe cultural shock in Punjab, coupled with the sudden environmental change, and the procession of cars and people.
+To delve into the distinctive culture.
+I had a severe cultural shock here, coupled with the sudden environmental change, and the procession of cars and people.
 To top it all off, our Couchsurfing host invited us to a nightclub and I got to experience Punjabi nightlife, an in-built ‘culture’ that suffocated me to my core.
 After wandering in the wilderness of the mountains for seven months and suddenly falling against the city wall, I was lost as fuck!

 Also read – Volunteer Tourism And How It Can Shift Your Travel Experiences